What is Istio?

 The installation also lets you add the Istio sidecar proxy to your service workloads, allowing them to communicate with the control plane and join the Istio mesh.

-You can find out more about installing and uninstalling the add-on and your installation options in Installing Istio on GKE.
+You can find out more about installing and uninstalling Istio on GKE and your installation options in Installing Istio on GKE.

 Cloud Monitoring support

-For clusters with Google Kubernetes Engine Monitoring enabled, the Istio Stackdriver adapter is installed along with the core components described above.
-The adapter can send metrics, logging, and trace data from your mesh to Cloud Logging, Cloud Monitoring, or Cloud Trace, providing observability into your services' behavior in the Google Cloud Console.
-Once you've enabled a particular Cloud Logging, Cloud Monitoring, or Cloud Trace feature for your project and cluster, that data is sent from your mesh by default.
-Note that the Istio on GKE add-on automatically sets the access scopes in the cluster's node pool for Cloud Monitoring, Logging, and Trace.
+For clusters with Google Kubernetes Engine Monitoring enabled, the Istio Stackdriver adapter is installed along with the core components described previously.
+The adapter can send metrics, logging, and trace data from your mesh to Cloud Monitoring, Cloud Logging, or Cloud Trace, providing observability into your services' behavior in the Google Cloud Console.
+After you've enabled a particular Monitoring, Logging, or Trace feature for your project and cluster, that data is sent from your mesh by default.
+Istio on GKE automatically sets the access scopes in the cluster's node pool for Monitoring, Logging, and Trace.

 To view the metrics for a monitored resource using Metrics Explorer, do the following: